pivotal/docs-tap/scst-scan/integrate-app-scanning.hbs.md

 To enable SCST - Scan 2.0 with an OOTB supply chain using the Trivy scanner:

-1. Update your `tap-values.yaml` file to specify the Trivy ClusterImageTemplate.
+1. Update your `tap-values.yaml` file to specify the Trivy `ClusterImageTemplate`.
 For example:

     ```yaml
     ootb_supply_chain_testing_scanning: